 The following information is requested by the Federal Government in order to monitor our compliance with various civil rights laws.
 You are not required to furnish this information, but are encourage to do so.
 The law requires that we may not discriminate based upon this information, nor whether you choose to furnish it.
 However, if you choose not to furnish it, under Federal regulations we are required to note the race and sex on the basis of visual observation or surname.
-If you do not wish to furnish the above information, please check the box below.
+If you do not wish to furnish the above information, please check the box-below.

-I do not wish to furnish t his information
+I do not wish to furnish this information

-Race/National Origin: A merican Indian or Alaskan Native
+Race/National Origin: American Indian or Alaskan Native

 Asian or Pacific Island

-White, not of Hispanic origin
+White, not of Hispanic origin -

 Black, not of Hispanic origin

-Hispanic origin
+Hispanic origin -

-Other (specify)
+Other (specify) No. of Additional Contract of the Contract of

-Sex: Female
+Sex: Female -

 Male

-, COMPLETED BY PUBLIC WORKS/ENGINEERING DEPARTMENTS Location proposed Water X Sewer Extension Street or Right of Way EAST SMORE ROAD Urban District Rural District APPROX. 900 L.F.
+, COMPLETED BY PUBLIC WORKS/ENGINEERING DEPARTMENTS Location proposed Water X Sewer Extension Street or Right of Way EAST SHORE ROAD Urban District Rural District APPROX. 900 L.F.
 Location of Nearest Main: Water Main OF SEAVIEW AVE.
-Sewer Main\\\\ Number of Feet Proposed Extension: Water Main TBD Sewer Main Improved TBD Number of lots served by proposed extension: Unimproved Estimated total cost of project: Water Line\\\\ Sewer Line Estimated total cost per foot: Water Line 3400 - \$500 Sewer Line Would Town Provide: Manpower: Yes No X Equipment: Yes No X Materials: Yes No X Public Works Director SEE MEMO TO WIS COMMISSION Comments: DATED 2-15-24
+Sewer Main Sewer Main Number of lots served by proposed extension: Improved TBD Unimproved Estimated total cost of project: Water Line Sewer Line Estimated total cost per foot: Water Line \$400 - \$500 Sewer Line Would Town Provide: Manpower: Yes No X Equipment: Yes No X Materials: Yes No X Public Works Director SEE MEMO TO WIS COMMISSION Comments: DATED 2-15-24